 Step-by-step Directions

-- Sauté Aromatics: In a large pot, heat a splash of oil over medium heat.
+- Sauté Aromatics: Heat a bit of oil in a large pot over medium heat.
 Add chopped onions, minced garlic, and diced bell peppers.
-Sauté until the vegetables are soft and the onions are translucent, about 5-7 minutes.
+Cook until theyre soft and onions look see-through, about 5–7 minutes.

-- Brown the Beef: Add the ground beef to the pot.
-Cook, breaking it apart with a spatula, until browned and no longer pink, approximately 8-10 minutes.
+- Brown the Beef: Toss in the ground beef.
+Break it up with a spatula while it cooks until its brown and no longer pink, about 8–10 minutes.

-- Add Tomatoes and Spices: Stir in the diced canned tomatoes and tomato paste.
-Add the chili powder, cumin, oregano, salt, and pepper.
-Mix well to coat the beef and vegetables evenly with the spices.
+- Add Tomatoes and Spices: Stir in diced tomatoes and tomato paste.
+Sprinkle in chili powder, cumin, oregano, salt and pepper.
+Mix well so everything gets coated.

-- Simmer: Pour in the beef broth and bring the mixture to a simmer.
-Reduce the heat to low, cover, and let it simmer for about 30 minutes, allowing the flavors to meld.
+- Simmer: Pour in beef broth and bring to a low boil.
+Lower the heat, cover the pot, and let it simmer for about 30 minutes so flavors can blend.

-- Optional Beans: If desired, add drained and rinsed beans during the last 10 minutes of cooking, allowing them to heat through.
+- Optional Beans: If you want beans, add rinsed kidney or pinto beans in the last 10 minutes of cooking so they warm through.

-- Adjust Seasoning: Taste your chili and adjust seasonings as needed — you may want more salt, pepper, or a bit more chili powder for additional heat.
+- Adjust Seasoning: Taste your chili and add more salt, pepper, or chili powder if you think it needs more kick.

 3.3.
 Serving Suggestions

-Classic beef chili can be served with a variety of sides.
-Enjoy it with warm cornbread, over a bed of fluffy rice, or paired with crunchy tortilla chips for a delightful contrast of textures.
-For an extra touch, top each bowl with shredded cheese, a dollop of sour cream, and fresh cilantro.
+You can serve chili with cornbread, over rice, or with tortilla chips for a crunch.
+Top each bowl with shredded cheese, a dollop of sour cream, and fresh cilantro for extra yum.

 3.4.
 Storage Tips

-Leftover chili can be stored in an airtight container in the refrigerator for up to 4 days.
-For longer preservation, freeze it in portion-sized containers for up to 3 months.
-To reheat, thaw overnight in the refrigerator and warm it on the stovetop or in the microwave, stirring occasionally.
+Leftover chili can go in an airtight container in the fridge for up to 4 days.
+If you want to keep it longer, freeze portions for up to 3 months.
+To reheat, thaw in the fridge overnight and warm on the stove or in the microwave, stirring now and then.

 4. Tips for Perfecting Classic Beef Chili